VinPassed

 Then close the out-of-state gap

-A car flooded in another state and never branded there, or run through a weaker state before being titled in Florida, can show clean on the Florida-only lookup.
+A car flooded in another state and never branded there can show clean on the Florida-only lookup.
+So can a car run through a weaker state before being titled in Florida.
 That is title washing.
 A vehicle history report that pulls national title and brand records across all 50 states catches the history the state lookup misses.
-When a car went through auction after damage, the report can also surface auction condition photos, though many cars never went to auction and will not have them.
+When a car went through auction after damage, the report can also surface auction condition photos.
+Many cars never went to auction, though, and will not have them.

 What to do about the car with no brand: inspect for flood yourself